In the Dream House

 In the Dream House is a memoir by Carmen Maria Machado.
-It was published on November 5, 2019, by Graywolf Press.
+It was published on November 5, 2019 by Graywolf Press.

 The book was awarded the 2019 Bisexual Book Award, 2020 Judy Grahn Award, 2020 Lambda Literary Award for Nonfiction, and 2021 Rathbones Folio Prize.
 It was also longlisted for the 2020 Andrew Carnegie Medal for Excellence in Nonfiction.

 Background

 The book details Machado's emotionally, mentally, and physically abusive relationship with another woman while studying for her MFA at the Iowa Writers' Workshop in Iowa City, Iowa.
 It is predominantly a second-person narrative, with Machado referring to her victimized self as "you".
 Machado utilizes a different narrative trope for each chapter.
 The author never directly names her abuser and only refers to her as "the woman in the dream house".

 Plot summary

 In the Dream House begins with Carmen Maria Machado's living situation in Iowa City prior to her meeting the Dream House woman.
 Carmen shares a small two-bedroom apartment with her roommates John and Laura.

 In the first chapter, Machado reflects on her childhood years and tells a story about her time in grade school.
 Machado then elaborates on experiences in her childhood and environment while growing up.
 She goes on to discuss instances with her previous lovers, leading up to meeting and falling in love with "the woman in the dream house" who domestically abused her.
+We see little hints of the abuse to come, but it is all overshadowed by their blossoming relationship.

+In chapter 2, red flags ramp up with Machado often being accused of not caring about her girlfriend and accounts of the verbal and psychological abuse Machado was subjected to.
+We also see more essay-like segments that examine historical context for domestic violence, especially in WLW (women loving women) relationships.

+In chapter 3, Machado tries to justify the abuse she is suffering as her and the woman in the dream house fall into a cycle of screaming fits that often include the woman in the dream house throwing things at Machado.

+In chapter 4, the woman in the dream house leaves Machado for another woman but soon after, the two sleep together for the final time and Machado considers rekindling their relationship.
+Luckily,she is pulled out of this way of thinking and instead healthily begins to grieve the relationship.

+In the last chapter, Machado is now removed completely from the relationship and begins dating her ex girlfriend’s ex girlfriend, whom she later marries.
+The book ends with Machado becoming the woman she is now, no longer confined to what the woman in the dream house wanted her to be.